-You send out the same postcards, one in January to “jumpstart New Year’s resolutions” and the other one in May, to “spring into summer” and another in September to “fall back into fitness.”
+You send out the same postcards, one in January to “jumpstart New Year’s resolutions” and the next one in May, to “spring into summer” and another in September to “fall back into fitness.”
 (Yeah, we see what you did there.)

-You always stake vertical banners in front of your place from March through October, and they always promote nutritional counseling.
+You always stake vertical banners in front of your place from March through October, and they always promote your “Bikini-Ready Bootcamp.”

 Your Business Page in Facebook has the same cover photo it had three years ago, and nothing in the business profile has been updated since then either.

-You claimed your Yelp account, and once you hired someone who added photos and a call to action, but that was two years ago and nothing’s been updated.
+You claimed your Yelp account, and once a long time ago you hired someone who added photos and a call to action, but that was two years ago and nothing’s been updated.

 By now, your business is invisible.
 You haven’t said anything new to your potential customers in years.